-i) Impairment of receivables
+Impairment of Debtors & other receivables

-The recoverable amount of the Company's investments in receivables carried at amortised cost is calculated as the present value of estimated future cash flows, discounted at the original effective interest rate (i.e., the effective interest rate computed at initial recognition of these financial assets).
-Receivables with a short duration are not discounted.
+The recoverable amount of the Company's investments in Debtors & other receivables carried at amortised cost is calculated as the present value of estimated future cash flows, discounted at the original effective interest rate (i.e., the effective interest rate computed at initial recognition of these financial assets).
+Debtors & other receivables with a short duration are not discounted.